 One year ago, Hurricane Maria struck Puerto Rico, causing the largest power outage in US history.
 Puerto Ricans, on average, suffered without electricity for three months, many for almost a year, as recovery officials struggled to repair what was already a poorly maintained and inefficient electrical grid.
 This prolonged power…

-Ana Sophia is an Islands Energy Program Associate, working on the team’s efforts to complete integrated resource plans in partnership with small island nations and their utilities.
+Ana Sophia is an Islands Energy Program Senior Associate, working on the team’s efforts to complete integrated resource plans in partnership with small island nations and their utilities.
 These whole-system plans help countries reduce their dependence on fossil fuels while planning for a more affordable, sustainable, and resilient grid.

 Prior to joining RMI, Ana Sophia received her Bachelor’s degree in Environmental Systems Engineering from Stanford University.
 While at Stanford University, she worked on a variety of projects focused on sustainable development including sustainable mobility and household energy efficiency in Mexico; affordable housing development in San Jose, California; and renewable energy resources and climate change adaptation in Guatemala.